bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 Add the following setup code to `application:didFinishLaunchingWithOptions:` method in AppDelegate.m.

-If you provide a test Merchant Account, the SDK will enter test mode.
-If you provide a production Merchant Account, the SDK will enter production mode.
+If you provide a test Merchant Account, the SDK will enter **test mode**.
+If you provide a production Merchant Account, the SDK will enter **production mode**.

 The debug setting should be set to NO in live applications.

 Any errors will be set to the `error` variable passed in.
+You can find a full example of [AppDelegate.m[(https://github.com/bambora/BNPayment-iOS/blob/master/Example/BNPayment-Example/AppDelegate.m) on our GitHub page.

-<h2 id="ios-card-registration">Credit Card Registration</h2>
+# Credit Card Registration

-*Make sure you've successfully set up the [`Native Payment SDK`](#iossetup) before implementing this functionality.*
+*Make sure you've successfully set up the [`Native Payment SDK`](#setup) before implementing this functionality.*

 Native credit card registration is done through a native registration form.
-You can either choose to use the default card registration form contained in `BNCreditCardRegistrationVC` or create your own.
-All credit card details will automatically be encrypted before they are sent to our servers.
+You can either choose to use the default card registration form contained in `BNCreditCardRegistrationVC` or [create your own](#customization).
+All credit card details will automatically be encrypted before they are sent to our servers and the app will use card Tokens to perform any payment processing.

-### Display the default native form
+## Display the default native form

 ```objective_c
 // Create an instance of `BNCreditCardRegistrationVC`